SRJPE/jpe-butte-edi/data-raw/metadata/methods.md

 The traps used are an 8-foot Rotary Screw Trap (RST) and a Diversion Screen Trap (DST).

 ## Current trap location
-The current trap location is at the Parrott-Phelan Diversion Dam on Butte Creek near Chico, California.
+The current trap location is at the Parrot-Phelan Diversion Dam on Butte Creek near Chico, California.

 ## Monitoring schedule
 Continuously trapping October through June except under high flows and unsafe working conditions.
 Traps are serviced daily within a 24-hour period, more if needed due to high debris amounts or fish catch.